Brackenfield SEND School has achieved Bronze BERT award status.

 Procedures for dealing with harmful and problematic sexual behaviours

-When a harmful or problematic sexual behaviour is displayed by a pupil related to their genitals, a Functional Behaviour Assessment and Sensory Toolkit will be completed to establish whether the behaviour/ sensory need can be met through other sensory input.
-A and harmful sexual behaviour risk assessment will also be completed and shared with parents to mitigate risk and protect and support anyone involved.
-This includes all pupils, from 3 years upwards, as any touching of private parts is considered inappropriate away from a private place.
+Functional Behavioural Assessments are used as the initial starting point to determine the cause of the ‘sexual activity.’
+These are carried out by our inhouse Occupational Therapist’s or trained members of school staff and from this a plan will be put into place to support the pupil.
+A harmful sexual behaviour risk assessment will also be completed and shared with parents to mitigate risk and protect and support anyone involved.
+This includes all pupils, from 3 years upwards, as any touching of genitals is considered inappropriate away from a private place.

 Puberty and Menstrual Education